Coffee Origins: Nicaragua

 MATAGALPA (central america)

-Another region is named after its capital city, is a city with a museum dedicated to coffee.
-Coffee from this region is produced by a mixture of estates and cooperatives.
+Another region named after its capital city is a city with a museum dedicated to coffee.
+A mixture of estates and cooperatives produces coffee from this region.

 Altitude: 1,000–1,400m (3,300–4,600ft)